DaymudeLab/assembly-theory-JOSS/paper.md

 We briefly summarize these algorithms below, but emphasize that `assembly-theory` is not limited to this top-down, recursive approach.

 - `bb-naive` fully enumerates all non-duplicate assembly pathways in an efficient order.
-- `bb-logbound` improves over the naive method by eliminating any assembly pathways longer than $\log_2b$, where $b$ is the molecule's number of bonds [@Jirasek2024-investigatingquantifying].
+- `bb-logbound` improves over the naive method by eliminating any assembly pathways whose current length plus $\log_2b$, where $b$ is the number of remaining bonds, is greater than the length of the shortest assembly pathway found so far [@Jirasek2024-investigatingquantifying].
-- `bb-intbound` improves over the logarithmic bound by eliminating any assembly pathways longer than a bound provided by an integer addition chain [@Seet2024-rapidcomputation].
+- `bb-intbound` uses a stronger lower bound on the number of remaining assembly steps provided by an integer addition chain [@Seet2024-rapidcomputation].
 - `bb-allbounds` simultaneously applies the previous integer addition chain bound and a novel bound provided by a vector addition chain.